-Spending time filling out surveys won’t earn you enough to be considered a side hustle, but if you’re consistent enough and understand how it works, you can make enough points to consistently redeem them for a gift card or two.
+Spending time filling out surveys won’t earn you enough to be considered a side hustle, but if you’re consistent enough, you can make enough points to consistently redeem them for a gift card or two.

 The biggest challenge with earning money from a survey site is time.
 If you have enough time to spare and have strong consumer-driven opinions about products, you may want to add Toluna to your list of survey sites.